vladen/aeroflow/readme.md

 * open index.es6.html page in any modern browser
 * open index.html page in any legacy browser

-> _Be sure to serve this pages from web server, not file system!_
+> _Serve this pages from web server, not file system._

 ## API